mrz104001/3D-AFM-codes/README.md

 # 3D-AFM-codes
-## The uploads of codes and raw data is still underway, if anything is wrong, please contact us.
+## Primitive version of the code and raw data has been uploaded.
+Please contact us if anything is unclear.
-This is a workflow to construct process the 3D-AFM raw data, do 3D-AFM averaging and plot the figures.
+This is a workflow to process the 3D-AFM raw data, do 3D-AFM averaging and plot the figures.
 The codes are developed in BIO-AFM-LAB at Weill Cornell Medicine under the supervision of Professor Simon Scheuring.

 Developer: Runze Ma, Yining Jiang